AFHauer/SolTran/README.md

 Refresh Page data when new data is loaded into the SolTran Application.
 This refresh will update all data inputs to the current data input.

-Input the k<sub>pp</sub> range and adjust the slider to enter the Primary Production Rate Constant. *This is an exploratory feature to future model data entry.*
+Input the k<sub>pp</sub> range and adjust the slider to enter the Primary Production Rate Constant. *This is an exploratory feature for future model data entry.*

-Input the Respiration Rate Constant (k<sub>ER<sub>).
+Input the Respiration Rate Constant (k<sub>ER</sub>).
 Average Respiration is calculate using the respiration rate constant, average depth, storage area, and area.

 *Average Respiration = (k<sub>ER</sub> x depth x 1000) x (A<sub>s</sub>/A) x 24000*